-All art history majors write a substantial research paper in their senior year.
+All Art History Majors with a concentration in Art History write a substantial research paper in their senior year.
 There are two options for fulfilling this requirement: Seniors have the option of doing a year-long thesis, or reworking and developing a seminar paper into a thesis through a one-semester participation in the Senior Thesis Seminar.
 The Senior Thesis Seminar would function for those interested in working on a thesis over the course of a year, but those deciding for the option of expanding a seminar paper would only join the course in the second semester.
 The intent is to offer an alternative to those with less interest in a major writing project.

 WRITTEN SENIOR THESIS OPTIONS

 - Students interested in participating in the year-long Senior Thesis Seminar should write a brief (one-page) description of their thesis topic and submit it to the appropriate adviser within the first two weeks of the fall semester.
 The potential adviser will determine the feasibility of the study in question and accept or decline to become the student’s adviser.
 Such a thesis should ultimately be approximately 30-50 pages long.

 - Students interested in expanding and enhancing a seminar paper will find a faculty adviser, preferably the professor with whom they wrote the original paper, willing to help them in its transformation into a thesis.
 They will then join the Senior Thesis in the spring semester of their senior year.
 In this context they will have an opportunity to present their ideas to the rest of the graduating class as well as members of the faculty so as to receive comments and suggestions as to how to develop their arguments.
 These created by these means should aim to be approximately 30 pages long.